rebleo/theEmojiPalette/README.md

 ## the Em😶ji Palette
-A unicode to pixel translation project.
+Can we have more creative control over our data?
+Can we have more control over our creative data?
+This is a unicode to pixel translation project.
 Currently: one.json w/ [emoji one](http://emojione.com/) images and corresponding unicode, name and emoji.
 ![mountain](/viewerSide/theData/mt.jpg)
 ### to Do ‼️

 * Public Palette:

-...get the one.json organized by color and online!!
+...organize the one.json color..
-...pixel data (dr's processing code?)
-...add more search terms
+...process color data? or hand code by eye?..
+...make example sketch using data set..

 * EP Software:

-...just dump the wonky code online already!
+...just dump a usable version online..
-...rework code from pages to phases
-...fix txt canvas so you can clear previous image search ...the search engine: add more query terms
+...fix txt canvas so you can clear previous image search..
-...make more to do lists !
+...the search engine: add more query terms &/or make it less rigid..

 * the Emoji Primitives:

-...sketch out system diagram for how this will work ...build proof of concept
+...sketch out system diagram..
+...make assets

 ##### xo r